 Pest Control in Somerset

 The county has a very large population of birds and pests that thrive in the vast rural and urban landscape.
-Pests. vermin, insects, and birds often cause damage and hygiene problems for residents, visitors, educational institutions, tourist sites, and local commercial businesses.
+Pests, vermin, insects, and birds often cause damage and hygiene problems for residents, visitors, educational institutions, tourist sites, and local commercial businesses.
 In addition, infestations can be damaging to the county’s reputation.

 The economy in Somerset is worth around £10 billion, with the majority of this income coming from service-based businesses.
 There are over 20,000 businesses in Somerset, and research has shown that in today’s economy trust and reputation are key differentiators.
 Preventing and effectively dealing with pest, rodent and insect nuisances is important not just for reputation, but for the health and safety of employees and customers.
 At Safeguard, we have significant experience preventing and resolving pest control issues in production and manufacturing companies, food and drink establishments, and tourist attractions.

 Tourism is a £1 billion industry in Somerset and the county relies on visitors.
 It stands to reason bed bugs might be a common issue for businesses, university accommodation and hotels alike.
 Even though bed bugs are associated with overcrowded and unhygienic conditions, they can be transported to any premises.
 Most infestations are found in the bedroom where they hide close to where their host sleeps.
 Bed frames, mattresses, skirting boards, bedside furniture, and even wallpaper can all house these pests.
-In fact, anywhere that offers a hiding place for these insects.

 "Thank you so much Lucy.
 I hope in most ways that I don't need to contact you guys again - but seriously want to thank you and Carrie for the amazing attention and service provided.
 Please pass on my thanks to whoever is relevant (managers, supervisors) and give the 2 of you a very deserving hug/pat on back!"Kate Hunt

 South West England